Washington, Tyne and Wear: Industry

 Historically, Washington was heavily involved in the coal industry with a number of pits.
 One of these in the Albany district of Washington is preserved as the 'F' Pit Museum (Washington colliery shafts alphabetically A to I e.g. the 'F' Pit).
-A number of the old communities of Washington grew up around the pits (e.g. Little Usworth grew up around the Usworth Colliery before being renamed Sulgrave.
+A number of the old communities of Washington grew up around the pits, e.g. Little Usworth grew up around the Usworth Colliery before being renamed Sulgrave.
 In support of the mines, there was a series of wagonways and later railway lines to transport the coal.
 The wagonways took coal to Staithes on the River Wear, where it could be loaded onto barges to be taken to the seagoing vessels at Sunderland.

 Washington was also involved in the chemical industry and the Washington Chemical Works was a major employer in the 19th century.
 This later became the Cape/Newalls Works, which produced insulation.
 The Pattinson Town area of Washington grew up around the chemical works.
 This area is now the Pattinson South industrial estate and the Teal Farm housing estate.

-Currently, Washington's main industries include electronics, car assembly, chemicals, electrical goods and government offices at the Town Centre and beside the Wetlands Centre.
+Currently, Washington's main industries include electronics, car assembly, chemicals, electrical goods and government offices at the town centre and beside the wetlands centre.
 The Nissan automotive plant is the largest car assembler in Britain and the largest private-sector employer in the City of Sunderland.

-Goodyear Tire and Rubber Company, the American tyre production giant, opened a new factory in Washington in 1968, which later became Dunlop and Sumitomo Tyres.
+Goodyear Tire and Rubber Company opened a new factory in Washington in 1968, which later became Dunlop and Sumitomo Tyres.
 However, it closed on 5 July 2006 with the loss of 585 jobs.
 The site is now occupied by Rolls-Royce Holdings making aero engine blades, and British Aerospace.